Omolabake94/CyberSecurity_Bootcamp/Unit_2_Homework/ASC README.md

 * Secure Access to Mobile Devices and Remote Wiping Features: Many employees are able to access their business email or other office applications via their smart devices.
 With so much sensitive and confidential information held in these devices, the potential for unauthorized access can be a big cyber security threat, inside and outside the office.
 Where employees are dealing with highly confidential company or client information, using remote wiping features is highly considered in the unfortunate (but plausible) case of a lost or stolen device.

 ##### After you’ve run your training, how will you measure its effectiveness?
 * Few months after traning, monitoring tools can be used to check on employees activities to see if they are still not behaving according to the preferred behavior.
 Employees' efficiency should be compared again previous efficiency.
-Phishing campaign should be done to determine the amount of employees that clicks on them.
+Phishing campaign should be done to determine the amount of employees that clicks on them, then compare the new data to the previous data.
 The target is to reduce it to about 10% of employees and with continous training, to get it as low possible

 ## Other potential Solutions are